last-g/stups2go/README.md

 Most real work will be done by "builder" Go agents in your testing account.
-These have no access to the production servers, so that your tests shouldn't be able to accdidentally influence your production systems (like exhausting instance limits).
+These have no access to the production servers, so that your tests shouldn't be able to accidentally influence your production systems (like exhausting instance limits).
 They can be bought with Spot Fleet as they do not have serious availability requirements.
 You can size the servers however you need for your delivery pipelines.